Knkvyas/setu-design-terraform/README.md

 To enhance the usability and management of deployed resources, Outputs for Terraform modules are:

 - **VPC ID**: To reference the VPC in other configurations or modules.
-- **Subnet IDs**: Useful for deploying additional resources within the created subnets.
-- **Security Group IDs**: For referencing and applying additional rules or associated resources.
 - **RDS Endpoint**: Essential for applications to connect to the database.
 - **Load Balancer DNS Name**: Critical for accessing the deployed applications.